Traditional spinnerbaits are easily trashed by redfish, so this beefed up "heavy duty" spinnerbait is one to add to your tackle box.

 The Redfish Spinnerbait Problem

 Spinnerbaits have their roots in bass fishing.
-And, if you have been following this Blog and my podcast, Inshore Interviews, then you know that I love catching those big, bucket-mouthed fish.
+And, if you have been following this blog then you know that I love catching those big, bucket-mouthed fish.

 In fact, most of the baits you would use to catch bass work really well for redfish!
 After all, they co-exist in the marsh on Louisiana's coast.